SHAREHOLDER ALERT: Levi & Korsinsky Notifies Li-Cycle Holdings Corp.(LICY) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Li-Cycle Holdings Corp. ("Li-Cycle" or the "Company") (NYSE: LICY) of a class action securities lawsuit.
+Levi & Korsinsky, LLP notifies investors in Li-Cycle Holdings Corp. ("Li-Cycle" or the "Company") (NYSE: LICY ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Li-Cycle investors who were adversely affected by alleged securities fraud between June 14, 2022 and October 23, 2023.
 Follow the link below to get more information and be contacted by a member of our team: